The Ultimate In Birding Tours

 Morocco: Day 1 Our Morocco birding tour begins this morning at Marrakech, from where we will drive the short distance to the base of the Atlas Mountains and then wind our way upwards to the small ski resort of Oukaimeden for an overnight stay.

 Here we will be birding in the spectacular High Atlas below the towering peak of Jebel Toubkal (4167m), the highest mountain in North Africa.
 Providing the weather is clear we will enjoy some truly magnificent scenery, with snow-capped summits looming over us and a fantastic panorama spread out below us to the north as we look for the attractive endemic African Crimson-winged Finch (nowadays treated as a species distinct from its Asian cousin).
-The lovely North African-endemic Moussier’s Redstart is a characteristic bird of the forested parts of the area and we should also see two other endemics, Seebohm’s Wheatear (split from Northern) and the attractive African Blue Tit (endemic to the region if treated as distinct from the Canaries forms).
-This is also the first area in which we may well come across the endemic Barbary Partridge and the endemic Levaillant’s Green Woodpecker.
+The lovely North African-endemic Moussier’s Redstart is a characteristic bird of the forested parts of the area and we will also be on the lookout for five other endemics; Barbary Partridge, Levaillan’s Green Woodpecker, Atlas (or Seebohm’s) Wheatear, the attractive African Blue Tit and African Chaffinch.

-More widespread species include Horned Lark (the local form could conceivably be split in future as Atlas Horned Lark), Water Pipit, White-throated Dipper, Red-billed and Alpine Choughs, Great Spotted Woodpecker (an endemic subspecies), Black Redstart, Coal Tit, Northern Raven, Rock Sparrow, African Chaffinch (split from Eurasian) and Rock Bunting.
+More widespread species include Horned Lark (the local form could conceivably be split in future as Atlas Horned Lark), Water Pipit, White-throated Dipper, Red-billed and Alpine Choughs, Great Spotted Woodpecker (here of the endemic Moroccan form mauritanus), Black Redstart, Coal Tit, Northern Raven, Rock Sparrow and Rock Bunting.
 If we are very lucky we will see a Lammergeier, which is now both rare and highly localized in Morocco.

 Morocco: Day 2 After some more birding in the High Atlas we will descend from the mountains and then drive northeastwards to Ifrane for a two nights stay, stopping for a little birding en route.

-Morocco: Day 3 Ifrane is the French colonial equivalent of a hill-station in the India of the British Raj, a summer sanctuary from the heat of the plains and latterly a ski resort.
-At this season there are few visitors and so this morning we will be able to enjoy the Middle Atlas at its best.
-The habitat here is a mixture of coniferous and mixed forests, and barren, rocky uplands studded with small lakes.
-The breeding-endemic Atlas Flycatcher will be our main target during our forays into the spectacular forests, but this is also a good area for both Barbary Partridge and Levaillant’s Green Woodpecker.
+Morocco: Day 3 Ifrane is the French colonial equivalent of a hill station in the India of the British Raj, a summer sanctuary from the heat of the plains and latterly a ski resort.
+At this season there are few visitors, so this morning we will be able to enjoy the Middle Atlas at its best.
+The habitat here is a mixture of coniferous and mixed forests and barren, rocky uplands studded with small lakes.
+The breeding-endemic Atlas Flycatcher will be our main target during our forays into the spectacular forests, but this is also a good area for the endemic Maghreb Owl as well as Barbary Partridge and Levaillant’s Green Woodpecker.

 Other interesting species we may well see include Red-knobbed Coot, Ferruginous Duck, European Scops Owl, Wood Lark, Tawny Pipit, Yellow Wagtail, Cetti’s, Melodious, Western Subalpine and Western Bonelli’s Warbler, Short-toed Treecreeper, Firecrest, Hawfinch and Cirl Bunting.